Penal Code § 496d PC is the California statute that defines the crime of buying or receiving a stolen vehicle. You commit this offense when you either

 4.1.
 Receiving stolen property – PC 496a

-Per Penal Code 496a PC, receiving stolen property is the crime where people buy, receive, conceal, sell, or withhold property that they know to be stolen.7
+Per Penal Code 496a PC, receiving stolen property is the crime where you buy, receive, conceal, sell, or withhold property that you know to be stolen.7

 As with a violation of PC 496d, a violation of this code section is a wobbler offense that a prosecutor can file as either a misdemeanor or a felony.